vigarov/SmartGlass/docs/_posts/2022-07-18-project-proposal.md

-* We will configure a notification listener on the android app (using this library: [https://github.com/lamydev/Android-Notification](https://github.com/lamydev/Android-Notification)) in order to detect notifications.
+* We will configure a notification listener on the android app (using [this library](https://github.com/lamydev/Android-Notification)) in order to detect notifications.
 If the listener is triggered, the data will be transferred to the smart glasses for them to display the information to the user
-* We can use this library: [https://developers.google.com/maps/documentation/directions/get-directions](https://developers.google.com/maps/documentation/directions/get-directions) in order to get directions (such as left, right, etc) to show on the glasses screen via google maps.
+* We can use [this library](https://developers.google.com/maps/documentation/directions/get-directions) in order to get directions (such as left, right, etc) to show on the glasses screen via google maps.
 Again, we can make listeners so that if a direction change is required and is triggered by this library, we display it on the glasses screen and it allows for easy navigation for the user
-* For the find-my-glasses feature: we can use the android directives for bluetooth (link: [https://developer.android.com/guide/topics/connectivity/bluetooth](https://developer.android.com/guide/topics/connectivity/bluetooth)) along with the help of an existing library (link: [https://altbeacon.github.io/android-beacon-library/distance-calculations.html](https://altbeacon.github.io/android-beacon-library/distance-calculations.html)), helping us know the distance between our android device and the glasses, which can be extremely helpful if one of them gets lost
+* For the find-my-glasses feature: we can use the [android directives for bluetooth](https://developer.android.com/guide/topics/connectivity/bluetooth)) along with the help of an [existing library](https://altbeacon.github.io/android-beacon-library/distance-calculations.html)), helping us know the distance between our android device and the glasses, which can be extremely helpful if one of them gets lost

 On the onboard processor, we won’t have dedicated applications, but we will still perform the following computations: